laravel/docs/cashier-paddle.md

 The first argument given to the `subscribe` method is the specific price the user is subscribing to.
 This value should correspond to the price's identifier in Paddle.
 The `returnTo` method accepts a URL that your user will be redirected to after they successfully complete the checkout.
 The second argument passed to the `subscribe` method should be the internal "type" of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
 This subscription type is only for internal application usage and is not meant to be displayed to users.
 In addition, it should not contain spaces and it should never be changed after creating the subscription.

-You may also provide an array of custom meta data regarding the subscription using the `customData` method:
+You may also provide an array of custom metadata regarding the subscription using the `customData` method:

     $checkout = $request->user()->subscribe($premium = 12345, 'default')
         ->customData(['key' => 'value'])